Blog Post

 • Improve the mass of the wall - This is normally achieved by adding different high mass/density products.

-However, when sound hits a wall it turns in to a vibration and an energy, so Mass alone will not solve the problem.
+However, when sound hits a wall it turns in to a vibration and an energy, so mass alone will not solve the problem.
 You also need to:

 • Use different materials of high mass.
 Different materials perform better for different sound frequencies, so using a combination of high mass materials will always perform better than simply using more of the same material.

-Learn More Abought Soundproofing
+Learn More About Soundproofing

 How to stop noise coming through walls